 It’s not hard to eat well in Chiang Mai but a Chiang Mai food tour offers the possibility of eating even better with an introduction to the food scene by local experts and the chance to take advantage of their local knowledge.

-The former capital of the Lanna Kingdom is one of Thailand’s great eating destinations and it’s one of our favourites.
-Barely a week goes by without Terence making the quintessentially Northern Thai pork belly curry, gaeng hang lay moo.
+Chiang Mai is the old Lanna Kingdom capital and it’s one of Thailand’s great eating destinations and one of our favourites.
+Barely a week goes by without Terence making the quintessentially Northern Thai pork belly curry, gaeng hang lay moo or creamy coconut-based khao soi noodle soup.

 Like most Thai cities, wet markets are scattered around the Chiang Mai, traditional family eateries are tucked beneath neighbourhood homes, food stalls and mobile carts set up on footpaths and laneways, restaurants and cafés are secreted down side streets, and night markets pop-up at dusk.

-If anything, because of the abundance of options, deciding where to eat can be overwhelming, especially for first-timers, and people who are a little (cough, cough) obsessive about eating well.
-Which is why a Chiang Mai food tour made sense.
+If anything, because of the abundance of options, deciding where to eat in Chiang Mai can be overwhelming, especially for first-timers, and people who are a little (cough, cough) obsessive about eating well.
+Which is why a Chiang Mai food tour makes sense.

 Our first point of call in any city – even a city we know well but haven’t eaten our way through in a while – is always local chefs and cooks.
 After that, we consult hotel staff, although for them the question will be not “where should we eat?” but “where do you like to eat?”